 - Fatigue, fever or weight loss

-Together with the U.S. Food and Drug Administration (FDA), state and local health departments, the CDC has launched an investigation to figure out what’s causing these serious health issues.
+Together with the U.S. Food and Drug Administration (FDA), state and local health departments, the CDC has launched an investigation to determine the underlying cause of EVALI.
 While this investigation is ongoing, the CDC cautions people to consider not using e-cigarette products.

-“The chemicals found in e-cigarettes are not regulated by the FDA, and harmful ingredients such as formaldehyde are being identified,” says BIDMC thoracic surgeon Jennifer Wilson, MD.
-“The truth is that the science, safety and regulations of e-cigs are lagging behind—unfortunately, the most vulnerable people, including teenagers, may suffer the consequences.”
+"The chemicals found in e-cigarettes are not regulated by the FDA, and harmful ingredients such as formaldehyde are being identified," says BIDMC thoracic surgeon Jennifer Wilson, MD.
+"The truth is that the science, safety and regulations of e-cigarettes are lagging behind — unfortunately, the most vulnerable people, including teenagers, may suffer the consequences."

 If you currently use e-cigarette products and have been experiencing new symptoms, such as coughing, difficulty breathing, or increased heart rate, make an appointment with your doctor.
 If these symptoms worsen or you feel very ill, seek emergency medical care.